Esri/navigator-integration/README.md

 `callbackprompt`: Indicates that an alert should appear asking the user if control should be given back to the calling app, and specifies the text of that alert (*optional*).

 If the `callback` parameter is specified the app will be notified regardless of the value of the `navigate` parameter.

-Note that your custom URL scheme must be registered with the operating system.
+*Note:* Your custom URL scheme must be registered with the operating system, for more information on this see [Apple's guide to custom URL Schemes](https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899) or [Google's guide to Android Intents and Intent Filters](https://developer.android.com/guide/components/intents-filters.html)

 The following example URL specifies that Navigator should enter navigation mode and that the custom app, called my-cool-app in the below URL, should be notified when navigation completes.
 Because the `callbackprompt` parameter is not present, control will pass directly to the calling app and a prompt will not display.